-SYDNEY, Nov 28 (Reuters) - Shanghai nickel futures tumbled more than 2 percent in early trade on Tuesday as reforms in China threaten steel-intensive infrastructure projects.
+SYDNEY, Nov 28 (Reuters) - Shanghai nickel futures tumbled more than 4 percent on Tuesday to their lowest since mid-October as reforms in China threaten steel-intensive infrastructure projects.

-ANZ Bank warned that weakness in the stainless steel sector continues to override the exuberance over electric vehicles and demand for nickel-rich batteries.
+ANZ Bank warned that weakness in the stainless steel sector continues to override any exuberance over electric vehicles and demand for nickel-rich batteries.

 Stainless steel production accounts for two thirds of nickel demand.